Modern Slavery Act Statement

-We are a provider of management consultancy services to the energy, finance and telecommunications sectors.
-Our head office is in London, United Kingdom with local offices in Germany, New York, Abu Dhabi and Ireland.
-We have over 500 employees and operate worldwide.
-We have a global annual turnover of £108 million.
+We are a provider of management consultancy services to the energy, finance, telecommunications, and consumer products and retail sectors.
+Our head office is in London, United Kingdom with local offices in Germany, New York, Abu Dhabi, Australia and Ireland.
+We have over 600 employees and operate worldwide.
+We have a global annual turnover of £124 million.

 Our supply chains include (i) the procurement of general business services: for example, corporate services and specialist advisors; and (ii) sub-contractors and associates who provide niche and technical support for our client engagements.